manasakoraganji/docker-assignment/README.md

 2. Clone your fork locally.
 3. Create new branch to do assignment changes
 4. Push the changes to remote repo
-5. Raise a PullRequest on the Upstream repository master branch.
+5. Raise a PullRequest on the Upstream repository main branch.